drwasho/openbazaar-documentation/02 Getting Started.md

 ![Trusting a Notary](http://i.imgur.com/xp8kgug.gif)

-Notaries are a vital part of OpenBazaar.
+Notaries are a vital part of _OpenBazaar_.
 They are the third key holder in the 2 of 3 multisig, meaning that if there is a dispute between buyer and merchant, only the notary has the power to work with one of the parties to release the funds.
 As such, it’s important that buyer and merchant trust the notary not to collude with the other party.
 In beta we recommend smaller transactions until reputable notaries emerge in the market.

 When viewing stores on the Home tab, look for users that offer services.
 This is only visible if the user offers notary services.
 If they do, it will display their percentage fee, a description of their services, and allow users to select them as notaries by clicking “Make Trusted Notary.”
 You can also manually add a notary in Settings if you know their GUID (string of letters and numbers under the store name).